This is our Fellow Atmos Vacuum Canister review.

 You want to upgrade from a cheaper container

-If you’ve been using a regular container for your whole coffee beans, the Fellow Atmos will be a great upgrade.
+The Fellow Atmos will be a great upgrade if you’ve been using a regular container for your whole coffee beans.
 It’s more stylish and better at preserving coffee beans from oxidation.

 You buy rare coffee beans every month or two

-If you’re like me and buy rare coffee beans occasionally, the Fellow Atmos will ensure your precious coffee remains fresh for weeks.
+If you’re like me and buy rare coffee beans frequently, the Fellow Atmos will ensure your precious coffee remains fresh for weeks and months.

-The Fellow Atmos lets you keep fresh whole coffee beans for around eight weeks.
+In my experience, the Fellow Atmos lets you keep fresh whole coffee beans for a few months or more than eight weeks.

 Main Features: Pros and cons